Importance of colors

 Pairing colors by hours of the day

 Midnight: magenta and purple

 Meaning of colors

-Light blue, a color of transition from blue to green, is associated with dynamism, empathy, practicality, discovery, balance, serenity, calmness, openness and understanding.
+Blue, a color of transition from blue to green, is associated with dynamism, empathy, practicality, discovery, balance, serenity, calmness, openness, and understanding.

-Green means growth, renewal, productivity, spiritual development, survival, prosperity, fertility, good luck, idealism, health, birth.
-Associated with food means natural products, health, freshness, vitality.
+Green means growth, renewal, productivity, spiritual development, survival, prosperity, fertility, good luck, idealism, health, and birth.
+Associated with food means natural products, health, freshness, and vitality.
 It means the scent of herbs, of spices.

-Green-yellow means awakening, exuberance, intelligence, receptivity, independence, learning, meaning, change.
+Green-yellow means awakening, exuberance, intelligence, receptivity, independence, learning, meaning, and change.

-It means enthusiasm, success, happiness, authority, satisfaction, confidence, influence, excitement, adventure, power, fame.
-Associated with food has the same connotation as yellow and orange.
+It means enthusiasm, success, happiness, authority, satisfaction, confidence, influence, excitement, adventure, power, and fame.
+Associated with food has the same connotay as yellow and orange.

-Purple is intuition, inspiration, imagination, elegance, luxury, music, dreams, destiny and magic.
-If we want to convey a message of sophistication we will use the color purple or vintage.
+Purple is intuition, inspiration, imagination, elegance, luxury, music, dreams, destiny, and magic.
+If we want to convey a message of sophistication we will use the color purple or the wine.
 Purple gives the feeling of delicate scents, pleasant, but beware, the purple can also convey a message of moldy food, bitter, rotten, a feeling of discomfort or warning.
-In the world of food, purple is mainly used for the world of sweets.
+In the world of food, purple is mainly used in the world of sweets.

-Purple-blue means wisdom, spiritual mastery, judgment, truth, experience, dignity, virtue, maturity, long life.
-In the world of food it gives a touch of extravagance and fantasy like purple.
+Purple-blue means wisdom, spiritual mastery, judgment, truth, experience, dignity, virtue, maturity, and long life.
+In the world of food, it gives a touch of extravagance and fantasy like purple.